 B- issued to students who do not reside in on-campus University housing.
 Vehicles displaying aB(Commuter) permit may park in the commuter area, Jonas, Young Center, and perimeter lots.

 C- issued to students who reside in Humbert Hall.
-Vehicles displaying aC(Humbert) permit may be parked in Humbert lot, University Street parking areas Jonas, Young Center and perimeter lots.
+Vehicles displaying aC(Humbert) permit may park in the Humbert lot, University Street parking areas Jonas, Young Center, and perimeter lots.

-R- issued to students who reside in the apartment complex at the north side of the campus.
+R- issued to students who reside in the apartment complex on the north side of the campus.
 Vehicles displaying anR(apartment) permit may park in the Apartment lots, Jonas and Young Center lots.

 W- issued to students who reside in Wenona Cook Hall.
-Vehicles displaying aW(Wenona Cook) permit park in the Young Center, Jonas parking lot and in the perimeter lots.
+Vehicles displaying aW(Wenona Cook) permit may park in the Young Center, Jonas parking lot, and perimeter lots.

-YC- issued to all persons who purchase a membership at the Donald E. Young Sports and Fitness Center with the exception of BHSU faculty, staff and students.
+YC- issued to all persons who purchase a membership at the Donald E. Young Sports and Fitness Center with the exception of BHSU faculty, staff, and students.
 Vehicles displaying aYC(Sports Center) permit may park in the Young Center lot ONLY.
-These permits are valid for two years: August 31, 2014 to August 31, 2016.
+These permits are valid for two years.

 Additional permits may be purchased at full or appropriate price.